 As for the term “dynamite factory”, dynamite was last produced at AECI Somerset West in 1986.
 Afterwards, the plant was decommissioned and dynamite production was concentrated at Modderfontein, 16 km from Johannesburg.

 The “Old Dynamite” Factory is now home to Flagstone wines, and was transformed into a working winery in 2002.
-The original old Pump House still exists and is part of a long-term plan to be transformed into a New Tasting Room.

 Our Handcrafted Wines